MrShecks/screep-studio/README.md

 ## Know Issues:

 - At the time of writing the Qt Framework seems to have an issue when connecting to WebSockets over SSL.
 This seems to be a particular issue on Linux.
 As far as I can tell, the current Qt libraries expect to find OpenSSL v1.0.2 installed (OpenSSL 1.0.2k-fips  26 Jan 2017) and will fail to connect if a matching library is not found.
 For the moment I am working around the problem by adding a symbolic link to the build directory for libssl.so that points to a compatible library

     libssl.so -> /usr/lib64/libssl.so.1.0.2o

   Note: There is a bug logged against the Qt Framework for this issue (TODO: Reference bug)

 - If you want to try to compile and run Screep Studio you will need to obtain an API key/authentication token based on the Screeps log in.
   Once you have your auth token you can either hard-code it in [ScreepStudioApplication.cpp](ScreepStudioApplication.cpp) or add it to the Security section of the "Screep Studio.conf" file.

       [Security]
       authKey=<Your authentication token here>

   Information on obtaining an authorisation token can be found here https://docs.screeps.com/auth-tokens.html

 ## Unknown Issues:

 - Lots ...
 Screep Studio is just something I work on for fun so there's lots more work required and most likely lots of issues to be resolved.

+## What it looks like...

+### Video
+A short video showing the client running can be found [here](https://youtu.be/dZnie-9v39c)

-## Screenshot 1
+### Screenshot 1
 ![Screep Studio](screenshots/screep-studio-001.png)

-## Screenshot 2
+### Screenshot 2
 ![Screep Studio](screenshots/screep-studio-002.png)